MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-backup-enable-backup-console.md

 ---
-title: Enable backup for Azure Stack from the admin portal | Microsoft Docs
+title: Enable backup for Azure Stack from the administrator portal | Microsoft Docs
-description: Learn how to enable the Infrastructure Backup Service from the admin portal so that Azure Stack can be restored if there's a failure.
+description: Learn how to enable the Infrastructure Backup Service from the administrator portal so that Azure Stack can be restored if there's a failure.
 services: azure-stack
 documentationcenter: ''
 author: justinha